 Following the strategy revitalized by Bo Annvik and the Group Management Team, we:

 - Launched the Midland brand in North America, plus the Grau and Reman brands in Europe.
 This way, we can respond in a more targeted way to customers regardless of the age of their vehicles.

-- Launched a new website which also includes a North American e-commerce platform to support the aftermarket.
+- Launched a new website which also included a North American e-commerce platform to support the aftermarket.
 This was later followed by the e-commerce platform also in Europe.

 - Announced a joint venture between Haldex and VIE to develop electromechanical bake systems.
 The initial focus will be on the electric bus market in China.